 There's also Anarista a side character who's slightly more muscular than Risty.
 Her default outfit is fishnet leotard and a loin cloth.
 All of her outfits are equally revealing.

-Not to mention she carries the exact same amount of bulk and and muscle mass and the titular character Louie, who himself is one of the biggest characters in the series.
+Not to mention she carries the exact same amount of bulk and muscle mass as the titular character Louie, who himself is one of the biggest characters in the series.

 In a few of Go Nagai's works (Iron Muscle and Mazinger Angels), there's a recurring character named Sakurako Honou (see here).
 Very muscular (especially in the arms and abs) and veryfanservicey (up to and including a few naked shots in volume 3 of Iron Muscle).